 From the Chamundi Gallery’s railway paintings and photographs to the Sri Ranga Pavilion with its two real royal coaches, this museum is very interesting.
 Besides this, there are also many other carriages and coaches to explore.

-The Maharani’s saloon carriage dating back to 1899, the Austin Railway Car, India’s first home built steam engine and other rare exhibits are a treat!
-There is even an actual section of the Old Srirangapatna railway station, wired fence and all.
+The Maharani’s saloon carriage dating back to 1899, the Austin Railway Car, India’s first home-built steam engine and other rare exhibits are a treat!
+There is even an actual section of the Old Srirangapatna railway station.
 There is also a mini toy-train that takes visitors all around the museum grounds.

 - Location: KRS Road, Opp.
 CFTRI, Medar Block, Yadavagiri